CMSgov/ab2d-sample-client-powershell/README.md

 ## Since

-If you only want data after a certain date specify the `$SINCE` parameter.
+If you only want claims data updated or filed after a certain date specify the `$SINCE` parameter.
 The expected format is yyyy-MM-dd'T'HH:mm:ss.SSSXXX+/-ZZ:ZZ which follows ISO datetime standards.

 The earliest date that since works for is February 13th, 2020.
 Specifically: `2020-02-13T00:00:00.000-05:00`